tydevdev/experimental-ai-games/README.md

 - **Memory Match** – Straightforward card matching made entirely with Codex as a reference point.

-- **Mini Racer** – Simple top-down racing game controlled with arrow keys.
+- **Mini Racer** – Drive along a curvy track and stay on the road or face a countdown restart.
 ## Other Experiences

 Not everything here is a traditional game.
 The following pages are playful